RecRoger/ArzolaReactApp/README.md

 This Project is my first develope learning ReactJs.\
 It consist on a bakery shop, with inventory and catalog.

+You can [click here](https://react-bakery-3a1e9.web.app) to check the app.

 ## Available Scripts

 In the project directory, you can run: